marijazafirovska/Black-Friday-Sales-Prediction/README.md

 ![Univariate Analisys 1](https://user-images.githubusercontent.com/79594181/161399502-97c7d487-50e5-4d2c-8bb8-a7201c08e07f.png)

 Insights:
-1. In figure 1, The most transactions are performed by the customers in the range of 26–35 age
+1. In figure 1, The most transactions are performed by the customers in the range of 26–35 age.
 2. In figure 2, Male customers executed more transactions than females.
 3. In figure 3, Customers with occupations 0 and 4 performed the most transactions.
 4. In figure 4, Custumers who stayed in the current city for 1 year, performed the highest number of transactions.